-Call for applications to judge TO (VP Sections & Chapter + Commercial Exhibitor using Sightlines, Regional Section Chairs list, Light network.
-Judges must be one of the following: USITT member, or representative of sustaining/contributing member, or full conference registrant, and are appointed by the TO Chair.
+Call for applications to judge Skills Challenge (VP Sections & Chapter + Commercial Exhibitor using Sightlines, Regional Section Chairs list, Light network.
+Judges must be one of the following: USITT member, or representative of sustaining/contributing member, or full conference registrant, and are appointed by the Chair.

-List of items not contributed by vendors sent to TO Chair
+List of items not contributed by vendors sent to the Chair

-Remaining items begin to be found/purchased/arranged elsewhere (TO Committee)
+Remaining items begin to be found/purchased/arranged elsewhere (Skills Challenge Committee)

-Current holder of traveling trophy notified to bring assembled trophy to SMMP office upon arrival (TO Chair)
+Current holder of traveling trophy notified to bring assembled trophy to SMMP office upon arrival (Skills Challenge Chair)